hlandau/ncdocs/domain-names.md

     records (once having applied the record name transformation described below).

-    The value for this item shall be of the following form:
+    The value for this item SHALL be of the following form:

-    - An array of zero or more items.
-Each such item shall represent a SRV record, and shall be of the following form:
+    - An array of zero or more values.
+Each such item shall represent a SRV record, and SHALL be of the following form:

-      - An array of at least six items.
+      - An array of at least six values.

-        The first item shall be a string expressing the application name (the “Service” in RFC 2782 parlance, but without the leading underscore).
+        The first value SHALL be a string expressing the application name (the “Service” in RFC 2782 parlance, but without the leading underscore).

-        The second item shall be a string expressing the transport protocol name (the “Protocol” in RFC 2782 parlance, again without the leading underscore.)
+        The second value SHALL be a string expressing the transport protocol name (the “Protocol” in RFC 2782 parlance, again without the leading underscore.)

-        The third item shall be a non-negative integer expressible in 16 bits expressing the Priority of the SRV record.
+        The third value SHALL be a non-negative integer expressible in 16 bits expressing the Priority of the SRV record.

-        The fourth item shall be a non-negative integer expressible in 16 bits expressing the Weight of the SRV record.
+        The fourth value SHALL be a non-negative integer expressible in 16 bits expressing the Weight of the SRV record.

-        The fifth item shall be a non-negative integer expressible in 16 bits expressing the Port Number of the SRV record.
+        The fifth value SHALL be a non-negative integer expressible in 16 bits expressing the Port Number of the SRV record.

-        The sixth item shall be a string expressing a DNS name expressing the Target of the SRV record.
+        The sixth value SHALL be a string expressing a DNS name expressing the Target of the SRV record.

-        Any additional items in the array beyond the first six shall be ignored.
+        Any additional items in the array beyond the first six MUST be ignored.

-    The "service" item is processed by taking the SRV records expressed by it and, for each of them, prepending to the DNS record's name the string `_AppProto._TransProto.` where `AppProto` and `TransProto` are the values as specified in the above form.
+    The "service" item MUST be processed by taking the SRV records expressed by it and, for each of them, prepending to the DNS record's name the string `_AppProto._TransProto.` where `AppProto` and `TransProto` are the values as specified in the above form.
 Thus the correct name for each SRV record is formed automatically from the specified values, without having to use